spectrocloud/librarium/content/docs/06-integrations/01-maintenance-policy.md

   <br />

 - **Deleted**: When a pack is deleted, it is removed from Palette.
-However, existing clusters that use profiles which contain the deleted pack will continue to function.
+An active cluster that contains the deleted pack will continue to operate.
+However, you will not be able to deploy a new cluster profile that contains the deleted pack.

 <InfoBox>